mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 <a name="exisingcustomview"></a>
 ### The existing CustomView class
-The NUI 'CustomView' class provides common functionality required by all views.
-The `CustomView` is derived from the View class.
+The NUI `CustomView` class provides common functionality required by all views.
+The `CustomView` class is derived from the `View` class.

 ~~~{.cs}
     public class CustomView : ViewWrapper